Information Security Policy

 Approved exceptions shall be duly recorded in the Register of Exceptions.

-The Information Security Policy shall be reviewed annually by the Security Committee or when there is a significant change (security management approach, business circumstances, legal changes, changes in the technical environment, recommendations made by control authorities and trends related to threats and vulnerabilities) that requires it.
+The Information Security Policy will be reviewed annually by the Security Committee or when there is a significant change (security management approach, business circumstances, legal changes, changes in the technical environment, recommendations made by supervisory authorities and trends related to threats and vulnerabilities) that requires it.

 In the event that a new version of the Information Security Policy is created, formal approval by the Executive Committee shall be required prior to its disclosure.